 Basic Technology Requirements

-Since Southern Union uses a Learning Management System (LMS) called Canvas to deliver online courses, it is essential that your computer meet the basic specifications needed to access and use Canvas.
-Note: Chromebooks and computers running in Windows S mode are not compatible with the testing software used in online courses.
+Note: Chromebooks and computers running in Windows S or SE mode are not compatible with the test proctoring software used in many online courses.

 Note: In addition to these technology requirements, online students must also possess certain Technical Skills to be successful in an online class.

 Before registering for a Distance Education course (online, hybrid online, or virtual), be sure you have access to a computer that is compatible with Canvas and the test-proctoring services used in those courses.

 - Canvas recommends regularly updating your computer operating system and browser with the latest security updates and upgrades.
 Using a computer no older than five years with at least 1GB of RAM produces the best experience.
 Visit the Canvas browser and computer requirements web page for more details.

 - Online test-proctoring will be required through Respondus Lockdown Browser and ProctorU as determined by the instructor.
 For many courses, both of the listed proctoring services will be used.
 These test-proctoring solutions will require the download of proprietary software to your computer.
 You must have administrator rights to your computer to download the required software.

 - Respondus requires the download and installation of their licensed software to your computer.
 See computer requirements for the Lockdown Browser.

 - ProctorU is an online proctoring service that requires the download and installation of the Guardian Browser.
 An up-to-date computer operating system is required for testing.